On this day in Tudor history, 16th November 1601, Charles Neville, 6th Earl of Westmorland, died in Nieuwpoort in Flanders.

-Westmorland had fled into exile following the failure of the Northern Rebellion, a plot to release Mary, Queen of Scots, from prison and to overthrow Elizabeth I.
+The nobleman and rebel had fled into exile following the failure of the Northern Rebellion, also known as the Rising of the North or the Revolt of the Northern Earls, a plot to release Mary, Queen of Scots, from prison and to overthrow Elizabeth I.

 Unfortunately, Westmorland didn’t learn his lesson and was involved in a further plot.
 He died in debt and separated from his wife and daughters.

 Find out more about Charles Neville, 6th Earl of Westmorland…[Read More...]